J4kubS/WAP/README.md

 # Spreadsheet calculator
 Basic spreadsheet calculator in vanilla JavaScript.
+Project for [WAP](https://www.fit.vutbr.cz/study/courses/index.php?id=10996) (Internet Applications) course at [FIT BUT](https://www.fit.vutbr.cz/).

 ## Features
 For more detailed list of features see [instructions](navod.html) (in Czech).
 Here is an outline: